MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/maxence-larose/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Students (M. Sc.)
+  - Former Members (2024)
 ---

-Maxence Larose is a master's student in physics in the MEDomics UdeS laboratory.
-His research project consists in developing predictive resilient models based on quantitative imaging to guide the treatment of prostate cancer.
+Maxence Larose was a master's student in physics in the MEDomics UdeS laboratory.
+His research project consisted in developing predictive resilient models based on quantitative imaging to guide the treatment of prostate cancer.